Broken Conformal Window: The Conformal Window

+with $M^{ij}$ identified as the composite $ \tilde{Q}^i Q^j$ of the electric quarks and $\mu_{\rm m}$ the matching scale.
+The AMSB-perturbed version of this theory is calculable (under certain conditions) as we show in~\Cref{sec:Vacuummagnetic}.

+The electric theory has no superpotential, and as we show in~\Cref{sec:RGEoriginalelectric} the AMSB-perturbed theory can be shown to run to a QCD-like phase in the IR.
+The low energy dynamics in this description is not calculable, but there is an alternative description available.
+Consistency of Seiberg duality implies that taking the dual of the magnetic theory again should return the original electric theory.
+This ``Twice-Dual" theory\footnote{We adopt the terminology ``Electric", ``Magnetic", and ``Twice-Dual" to distinguish between the different descriptions of the IR dynamics of the AMSB theory in the Conformal Window.} has the following superpotential

+The superfield $N^{ij}$ plays the role of a Lagrange multiplier.
+The equations of motion identify the meson $M$ with $Q_i\tilde{Q}_j$ and $N^{ij}=0$, which indeed reproduces the original electric theory.
+However, the presence of SUSY-breaking can modify this.
+For example, in the Intriligator-Seiberg-Shih model~\cite{Intriligator:2006dd}, the full rank of the meson matrix is supposed even if $N_f>N_c$ to be consistent with the pure super Yang-Mills description after decoupling quarks.
+In our case, AMSB modifies the dynamics and gives $N$ a VEV which serves as a non-trivial modulus for the vacuum of the AMSB theory.
+Assuming that, for sufficiently small SUSY-breaking, the AMSB theory should respect Seiberg duality, we can analyze the IR of the Electric Theory by applying AMSB to the Twice-Dual.

-For a superconformal theory, the conformal dimensions of chiral fields are determined completely by their $R$-charges, $D(\phi)=\frac{3}{2}R(\phi)$.
-On the other hand, the $U(1)_R$ symmetry in supersymmetric QCD is determined by the anomaly-free condition and the charge conjugation invariance,
+For a superconformal theory, the conformal dimensions of chiral fields are determined completely\footnote{In general there can be other, non-anomalous $U(1)$ symmetries that make the choice of $U(1)_R$ charges ambiguous.
+The correct prescription is given by $a$-maximization~\cite{Intriligator:2003jj}.
+In this work, only the quarks are charged under the gauge group so the NSVZ $\beta$-function is sufficient to determine the fixed-point anomalous dimension of the quarks.
+That of the singlet (when present) can then be determined from the running of the Yukawa coupling.
+For this reason we do not need to invoke $a$-maximization.} by their $R$-charges, $D(\phi)=\frac{3}{2}R(\phi)$.
+On the other hand, the $U(1)_R$ symmetry in SUSY-QCD is determined by the anomaly-free condition and the charge conjugation invariance,